nyx84/Gowri_A_Sankar_Case_Study/readme.md

 6. View All Containers:

-    -Display the details of each container, including:
+    - Display the details of each container, including:
-        -Medicine name
+        - Medicine name
-        -Current quantity of medicines
+        - Current quantity of medicines
-        -Dispensing time
+        - Dispensing time
-        -Pictorial representation of medicines in the queue (FIFO format).
+        - Pictorial representation of medicines in the queue (FIFO format).

 7. Dispense Medicine at Set Time: